o1-labs/docs2/examples/zkapps/06-offchain-storage/experimental-zkapp-offchain-storage/README.md

 # Mina zkApp: Zkapp Offchain Storage

 An experimental library for storing zkApp data offchain.
 This project is currently under development and should not be used in production.
+This library is designed to be a reference implementation for [Tutorial 6](https://docs.minaprotocol.com/zkapps/tutorials/offchain-storage) which showcases how to store zkApp data offchain.

 ## Usage